gzavo/CS_Assignment/solution_.md

 - Correlation of continuous cardiac output measured by a pulmonary artery catheter versus impedance cardiography in ventilated patients

 Plot description:
-The plot shows that beer consumption in NL has been continuously increasing from 2006.
-However, while the increase from 2006 to 2012 was slight, from 2012 to 2018 beer consumption has seen a steep rise.
+The plot shows the amount of beer consumption from 2006 to 2018 both for WO (university students in The Netherlands) as well as total NL consumption.
+It can bee seen that the consumption for university students had a constant increase over the years, while the total NL consumption had a slight decrease between 2009 and 2012, and then started increasing.